momentine/momentine.github.io/index.md

 My project is on messaging interfaces, specifically on how different levels of typing visibility influence user's perceived workload, reflections and experiences.

-This paper was written in collaboration with Zainab Iftikhar and Jeff Huang ✿ click [here](files/finalreport.pdf) to see the final report
+✿ click [here](files/finalreport.pdf) to see the final report

 ## my blog